casdoor/casdoor-website/docs/permission/permission-configuration.md

 ## Example Configuration

-As you can see, this configuration page is almost tailor-made for the `(sub, obj, act)` model, which is one of the most common permission models.
+This page is tailored to the `(sub, obj, act)` model, one of the most common permission models.

 Here's an example configuration: